Experity/docutap.github.io/_posts/2017-07-26-1111-UTC-release-notes.md

 #### Features

-- {:.feature} [hide] Allow features in Pivotal to not show up in the release notes
+- {:.feature} Provider Check-in form now saves as soon as the user clicks "Check In"
+- {:.feature} Provider Check-in supports providers with different velocities

 </div>